|Choose the edition that's right for you|

 HTML5 Charts: Get high-quality charts pre-integrated with Smart GWT components.
 Our HTML5-based charting engine works in all supported browsers, including Internet Explorer and mobile browsers, with no plug-ins required and no requirement to write browser-specific code.
 (Examples: SmartClient; SmartGWT.)
 Note: prior to Smart GWT 3.0, the HTML5 Charts feature required Power Edition + Analytics.
 In Smart GWT 3.0 and onward, only Pro Edition is required.

-Advanced Search: Complex searches assembled via the FilterBuilder component can be executed against SQL, JPA, or Hibernate without the need to write any code.
+Advanced Search & Aggregation: Complex searches assembled via the FilterBuilder component can be executed against SQL, JPA, or Hibernate without the need to write any code.
 (SmartClient example) (Smart GWT example)Declarative aggregation allows server-side grouping and summarization to be performed, including defining DataSource fields as aggregations of data in related DataSources.
 (Documentation: SmartGWT, SmartClient)

 SQL/HQL Templating: Allows the SQL or HQL queries automatically generated by the SQL and Hibernate connectors to be easily customized directly in the DataSource definition, by overriding specific clauses from the automatically generated query, without the need to write Java code.
 SQL Templating makes it trivial to use SQL joins while retaining built-in features like advanced search (SmartClient, SmartGWT examples).
 Even complex reporting queries can still leverage search, data paging, and other built-in features (SmartClient, SmartGWT examples).